MR-DHRUV/Authify-The-Authentication-API/README.md

 # Authify : The Authentication API

-Secure
-Complete Authenticaation solution
+Secure, complete and hassle free **authentication solution** for your applications

 ## Features